agoutsmedt/ejhet_quanti_method/paper/gdoc.md

     failure of marginal theory when properly interpreted.
 In a similar defense of profit maximization, Leonid @hurwiczTheory1946[110]
-    first acknowledged that it was not "inconceivable that business is run more by routine than by rationality", but argued that behavior may appear irrational or merely "routine" from the standpoint of a purely static theory that ignores uncertainty, while proving fully "rational" once uncertainty and long-run effects are taken into
+    first acknowledged that it was not "inconceivable that business is run more by routine than by rationality," but argued that behavior may appear irrational or merely "routine" from the standpoint of a purely static theory that ignores uncertainty, while proving fully "rational" once uncertainty and long-run effects are taken into